 Pistorius gave five days of cross-examination in April under the gaze of the world`s media.

 By turns calm, tearful and combative, at one point he appeared to confuse the central pillar of his legal defence under questioning from Nel.
-Having argued that the killing was a deliberate but mistaken act of self-preservation, he then said he pulled the trigger without thinking - an assertion that would match a so-called automaton defence but not self-defence.
+Having argued that the killing was a deliberate but mistaken act of self-preservation, he then said he had pulled the trigger without thinking - an assertion that would match a so-called automaton defence but not self-defence.

 Three times when under pressure during cross-examination, Pistorius blamed his legal team for differences between or omissions from the sworn affidavit prepared for his bail deposition and his evidence in court.